Dog of coronavirus patient in Hong Kong tests positive for virus

-TOKYO.
-KAZINFORM The pet dog of a Hong Kong coronavirus patient has contracted the virus, marking the first reported case of human-to-animal transmission, local authorities said Thursday.
+HONG KONG.
+KAZINFORM The pet dog of a Hong Kong coronavirus patient has contracted the virus, marking the first reported case of human-to-animal transmission, local authorities said Thursday, Kyodo reported.

-After nasal and oral samples taken from the 17-year-old Pomeranian returned a «weak positive» result for the virus, a blood test confirmed it was actually infected, Kyodo News reports.
+After nasal and oral samples taken from the 17-year-old Pomeranian returned a «weak positive» result for the virus, a blood test confirmed it was actually infected.

 «The dog should be the world's first positively tested case,» Thomas Sit, assistant director of the Hong Kong Agriculture, Fisheries and Conservation Department, told reporters.